lukehedger/levelout/_posts/2014-09-04-divshot-zombie-apocalypse.md

 ##### Survival of the biggest (network)

 So, you're one step ahead of the zombies and you've deployed your static website warning the world about the apocalypse but how long will it survive?
-According to the [Divshot features page](http://www.divshot.com/features) they have *"a global network of edge servers spanning over 90 countries"* According to [this trustworthy source](http://geography.about.com/od/lists/a/averagecountry.htm), the average population of a country is 34,020,600.
+According to the [Divshot features page](http://www.divshot.com/features) they have *"a global network of edge servers spanning over 90 countries"*.
+According to [this trustworthy source](http://geography.about.com/od/lists/a/averagecountry.htm), the average population of a country is 34,020,600.

 `34,020,600 * 90 = 3,061,854,000`